 The plaintiff has committed an act of sexual battery.

-In the above cases, the statements on the left reflect how the defendant may feel about the plaintiff, but are not statements that can be based in any facts.
+In the above cases, the statements on the left reflect how the defendant may feel about the plaintiff, but are not statements that point to a specific fact or falsehood.
 The statements on the right are based on actual facts that can be verified or refuted, and are thus grounds for a defamation lawsuit if the other factors of defamation are proven.